What is a houseboat? Good question!

 The reason for this broad definition is that houseboats are used, designed and modified different all over the world.
 In France you will mostly find modified freight boats (or péniche as the French call them), in Germany and the United States it’s common to cruise the rivers with a pontoon boat (Hausboot in German), India is known for it’s traditional spice boat cruises and in the Netherlands you will almost only find houseboats that are moored to the shore.

 However, despite this variation there are four types of houseboats that we can use for pretty much every houseboat around the world.
 Let’s have a closer look at these four categories.

 The most common houseboat is without a doubt the modified ship that has been modified so it can be used as a real home, yet the design on the outside has not been changed.
-In Amsterdam, Paris and Scandinavian cities along the coast it’s very common to find steel freight ships - some of them over a 100 years old - that are transformed into the most beautiful houses.
-Most of them have found their final destiny as a home for their owners, long term renters or tourists.
-But some of them are actually still able to function as a real boat.
-Just disconnect electricity, water, gas, start your engine and off you go with your floating home!
+In Amsterdam, Paris and Scandinavian cities along the coast it’s very common to find steel freight ships that are transformed into the most beautiful houses.
+Some of them are even over a 100 years old.
+Thus most of them have found their final destiny as a home for their owners, long term renters or tourists.
+On the other hand, others are actually still able to function as a real boat.
+Just disconnect the electricity, water, gas, start your engine and off you go with your floating home!

 Another type of houseboat is the ship that has been modified into a house in such a way that the design has been adjusted to this new function.
 This can be done by removing the upper part of the ship and replace it by a completely new house.
 The result is often compared with an ‘ark’ and this combination of a ship and an ark is referred to as a ‘shark’.
 A typical example of a shark is the Canal-du-midi Houseboat in Languedoc-Roussillion, France.
 And of course there’s the amazing modified San Francisco houseboat called '1888 Sausalito Ferry'.